Rock on the Range

-Rock on the Range was an annual rock festival that was held at two locations.
+Rock on the Range was an annual rock festival co-promoted by Danny Wimmer Presents (DWP) and AEG Presents.
+It was held at two locations.
 The first and main location was in Columbus, Ohio, United States at Mapfre Stadium (originally Columbus Crew Stadium; renamed in 2015) from 2007 to 2018, while the other was in Winnipeg, Manitoba, Canada at the Canad Inns Stadium from 2009 to 2011.
 Rock on the Range debuted in Columbus on May 19, 2007, and in Winnipeg on June 27, 2009.

-The Columbus festival was always held in May, while the Winnipeg festival was pushed back to August in 2010.
-In May 2019, Rock on the Range was replaced by the Sonic Temple Art & Music Festival.
+The Columbus festival was always held in May and was DWP's first festival produced, while the Winnipeg festival was pushed back to August in 2010.
+Due to creative differences with AEG, DWP replaced Rock on the Range with the Sonic Temple Art & Music Festival in May 2019.

 Columbus

 The first Rock on the Range was held on May 19, 2007, at Columbus Crew Stadium.
 The sold-out festival ran all day, beginning around noon and ending after 11:00 pm.
 Due to such success, Rock on the Range was turned into an annual event by returning to Columbus Crew Stadium in 2008.
 The second festival was a two-day event held on the weekend of May 17–18, 2008.
 This show had the very first Stone Temple Pilots performance in seven years, ending the band's hiatus.
 The 2009 show was two days as well, on the weekend of May 16–17, 2009.
 The lineup was announced on Rock on the Range's official website on Friday, February 13, 2009.
 For the 2010 festival, each stage has its own sponsor.
 While the Zippo Music Stage (formerly Jägermeister) is still the same, the "second" stage and the main stage (as they have been previously called) are now referred to as the Bud Light Stage (formerly the Kicker Stage) and the Monster Energy Stage, respectively.
 Other sponsors host their own events, such as Sony's PlayStation bus that demos new video games.
 An FYE tent is located near the Kicker Stage where, upon purchase of certain bands' CDs, many meet-and-greets take place.

 The festival would often draw more than 30,000 fans each day onto the Columbus Crew Stadium grounds from its inception but in recent years that number has swelled to approximately 40,000 per day.
 This has occurred mainly due to a rise in the festival's popularity as well as some changes to the festival grounds layout and expansion of the number of festival days.